kpatel1209/React-Clicky-Game/README.md

 ## Overview

-This is a memory game using React.
+This is a NFL themed memory game using React.
 The application's UI is split into three components.

 ## Instructions